fenago/Grokking-Deep-Learning/Lab_3.md

 tweak it to have 784 inputs and 10 outputs.
 In the MNISTPreprocessor notebook is a script to preprocess the MNIST dataset and load the first 1,000 images and labels into two NumPy matrices called images and labels.
-You may be wondering, “Images are two-dimensional.
-How do I load the (28 × 28) pixels into a flat neural network?”
+You may be wondering, "Images are two-dimensional.
+How do I load the (28 × 28) pixels into a flat neural network?"
 For now, the answer is simple: flatten the images into a vector of 1 × 784.
 You’ll take the first row of pixels and concatenate them with the second row, and the third row, and so on, until you have one list of pixels per image (784 pixels long).